shashankmunda/PawPics/README.md

 </ul>

 We welcome you to try out this app and tell us about your experience, suggestions and feedback.
 We'd love hearing from you :relaxed:.
- </b>Stay tuned</b> as we have got features like saving as wallpaper and sharing in our future releases &#9996.
+ </b>Stay tuned</b> as we have got features like saving as wallpaper and sharing in our future releases :v:.
 Also if you like our app, don't forget to give a 5-:star: rating.

 <b>Acknowledgement:</b>